-• It is well known that the electrical resistance metals changes with temperature variation instrument contains to resistance element, a mica framework (for very accurate measurement) or a ceramic framework (robust; but for less accurate measurement) around which the sensing element is wound.
+- It is well known that the electrical resistance metals changes with temperature variation - This property has been utilized in the design of resistant thermometers.
+The bulb of the instrument contains to resistance element, a mica framework (for very accurate measurement) or a ceramic framework (robust; but for less accurate measurement) around which the sensing element is wound.